boycetsang/mapyllary/README.md

 # mapyllary
-Unofficial API to request image and segmentation from Mapillary This package is hosted at https://pypi.org/project/mapyllary/
+Unofficial API to request image and segmentation from Mapillary.
+This package is hosted at https://pypi.org/project/mapyllary/
 Note: The OSM-related functionality of this package is imported from `overpass` https://github.com/mvexel/overpass-api-python-wrapper